Brewmaster Jared Rouben

 After earning his diploma from the Siebel Institute, Rouben formally began his brewing career at Chicago’s Rock Bottom Brewing as a brewer and subsequently at Chicago-based Goose Island Beer Company, overseeing their multiple Brewpubs as Brewmaster.
 During this transition, he found inspiration from innovative chefs and local ingredients, drawing both into his creative beers.
 With an initial focus on experimental brewing, Rouben took this opportunity to develop both Goose Island’s Farmers’ Market Series and Chef Collaboration Series with the likes of Rick Bayless, Paul Kahan, Stephanie Izard and more, ultimately building the foundation for the “culinary brewing” philosophy showcased at Moody Tongue.

-Now having spent a number of years brewing and collaborating with some of the most celebrated culinary minds in the country, Rouben leads the creative development of Moody Tongue’s portfolio of beers as Brewmaster and President, while holding the role of Examiner for the Master Cicerone program and previously holding a faculty position at Siebel Institute, the world-renowned beer science school in Chicago.
+Now having spent a number of years brewing and collaborating with some of the most celebrated culinary minds in the country, Rouben leads the creative development of Moody Tongue’s portfolio of beers as Brewmaster and President.
 In 2016, Rouben opened The Tasting Room at Moody Tongue two years after starting the flagship brewery with CEO Jeremy Cohn.
 The modern space with a collection of perennial beers, limited releases, a 12-layer German chocolate cake as well as handsome aesthetics quickly garnered recognition including the prestigious Jean Banchet Award for “Best Bar” in 2019, further solidifying the brand into legacy.

-Later in 2019, Rouben and Cohn relocated operations to Chicago’s South Loop to expand production and open two new restaurants with nine-time Michelin-starred Chef Jared Wentworth.
-Focused on pairing food with Moody Tongue’s signature beer, The Bar (casual) and The Dining Room (fine dining) at Moody Tongue exhibit the endless possibilities of expertly crafted pairings by Wentworth and Rouben for their 12-course tasting and a la carte menus.
+Later in 2019, Rouben and Cohn relocated operations to Chicago’s South Loop to expand production and open two restaurants with ten-time Michelin-starred Chef Jared Wentworth.
+Focused on pairing food with Moody Tongue’s signature beers, The Bar (casual) and The Dining Room (fine dining) at Moody Tongue exhibit the endless possibilities of expertly crafted pairings by Wentworth and Rouben, and subsequently earning 2 stars in the 2021 Michelin Guide.